stnava/jacobianTests/README.md

 very basic test of jacobian
 should get a value around 2.14

+> In conclusion, the sum of the jacobian within the object in the template space -- multiplied by the product of the image spacing -- approximates the volume of the object within the moving image.
+Assuming you have only applied the SyN transformation by itself.

 the rcalc.R compares the following values:

 * the ratio of volumes